mohamadch91/cloudComputing-HWs/HW2/Command_list.md

 ### Docker rmi

-this command is used to remove a docker image
+This command is used to remove a docker image

 ```bash
 docker rmi <image_name>